alg810/CardServerProxy/README.Compiling.txt

 The proxy is pure java and can be compiled on any platform that has a java sdk available.

 You'll need the following:
-- The Java SE sdk and compiler (j2sdk) 1.6 or later: http://developers.sun.com/downloads/new.jsp
+- The Java SE sdk and compiler (jdk) 1.6 or later: http://java.sun.com/javase/downloads/widget/jdk6.jsp
 NOTE: As of 0.8.10 java 1.6 is required to compile everything, but 1.4 is still enough to run the proxy.
 Sun only provides downloads for linux/win/solaris, osx users look to apple: http://developer.apple.com/java/download/
 - Apache ant (xml makefile system) 1.6 or later: http://ant.apache.org/bindownload.cgi